mdolab/openconcept/docs/features/thermal.rst

 Liquid-cooled components
 ========================

-These models group together basic thermal models to create components that model the effect heat being added to some thermal mass (or it's massless) and then dumped into a liquid coolant loop.
+These group together basic thermal models to create components that model the effect of heat being added to some thermal mass (or it's massless) and then dumped into a liquid coolant loop.

 Generic: ``LiquidCooledComp``
 -----------------------------